dspinellis/alexandria3k/README.md

 In addition,
-the Crossref data set can be linked with the [ORCID summary data set](https://support.orcid.org/hc/en-us/articles/360006897394-How-do-I-get-the-public-data-file-) (25 GB compressed, 435 GB uuncompressed), containing about 78 million author records, as well as data sets of funder bodies,
+the Crossref data set can be linked with the [ORCID summary data set](https://support.orcid.org/hc/en-us/articles/360006897394-How-do-I-get-the-public-data-file-) (25 GB compressed, 435 GB uncompressed), containing about 78 million author records, as well as data sets of funder bodies,